Asana/node-quotana/README.md

 around the content (unless the line appears in the task name, see below).

 Tips:
   * Keep the quotes short!
-More than a few hundreds characters and it won't fit on the dashboard and no one will be able to read it.
-Pare it down to just what's essential (while retaining the impact or humor).
+    * More than a few hundred characters and it won't fit on the dashboard and no one will be able to read it.
+    * Pare it down to just what's essential (while retaining the impact or humor).
+    * For Asanas, prefer *usernames* instead of full names.
+    * Newlines and extra whitespace will be collapsed into a single space.
   * Like a screenplay, put one speaking line per line in the notes, e.g. `greg: hello!`.
 Don't separate the speaker and their line with newlines.
   * If the date is different than the date you created it, add it at the end on its own line in the format `YYYY-MM-DD`.
   * If you have actions in the speaking lines, put them as part of the spoken content, *not* the speaker name, e.g. `greg: "[surprised] huh?"` instead of `greg [surprised]: "huh?"`.
   * If you want to add some color/context, fit it on a single line on its own.
-If it's long, put it after a line of just `---` so Quotana will ignore it but it can stay in the task.
+If it's long, put it after a line of just `---` so the dashboard will ignore it but it can stay in the task.

-  * Quotes are supposed to be **short**!
-Or else it's not a quote, it's a story and it belongs somewhere else.
-Prefer usernames instead of full names.
-Newlines and extra whitespace will be collapsed into a single space.
-  * Yes, the rules are a bit annoying and when Asana has a great custom schema these won't be necessary.
-But it's not that hard once you get the hang of it, so .. enjoy!
+Sorry for the rules (we'd like to keep this simple!) but please remember a robot has to understand these to put them on the dashboard nicely, and robot unicorns are dumb.
+Here are some examples you can look at if you're still scratching your head.

 #### Example 1